South Dakota Hunting License: Cost, Requirements & How to Apply

 Do I need hunter education to hunt in South Dakota?

-Yes, South Dakota requires hunter education for first-time buyers.
-Required for all first-time buyers.
+Yes, hunter education is required for all first-time license buyers.
 South Dakota accepts certificates from other states.
-The state accepts hunter education certificates from other states.

 What is the deer season in South Dakota?